randomstuff/soxidizer/README.md

 As far as I understand, Firefox (and its derivative) is the only browser which can talk to a SOCKS proxy over UDS.
-It would be possible to have Socksidizer listen on TCP localhost.
+It would be possible to have Soxidizer listen on TCP localhost.
 This could be useful but other local users would still be able to connect to the SOCKS proxy.